spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 | **Storage Adapters** | 2 x 16 Gbps FC                                     | 2 x 16 Gbps FC                               |                                                                                  |
 | **Disks**            | Local disk for the OS boot (SAN boot is supported) | Local disk for the OS boot                   | Boot from SAN requires special consideration due to the multipath configuration. |

-Typically, the cluster control plane nodes do not run any VMO workloads.
+Typically, the cluster control plane nodes do not operate any VMO workloads.
 As a result, they can have lighter hardware specifications.
 For example, a server with 4 cores and 8 GB RAM is sufficient for a minimum-specification control plane node.